alphasentaurii/starskope/README.md

 To answer the above questions, I started the analysis with a small labeled timeseries dataset from Kaggle posted by NASA several years ago.
 The reason I chose this particular dataset is because in terms of the type of information we typically need to know in order to solve a physics problem -- the primary one being UNITS, otherwise it's a math problem! -- this one is barren.
 The author who posted the dataset (`Winter Delta` or `W∆`) does however give us a few hints on how we *could* determine the units, and the dimensions, and a lot of other important physics-related information, if we do a little research.
 The biggest hint is that this dataset is from the K2 space telescope's Campaign 3 observations in which only 42 confirmed exoplanets are detected in a set of over 5,000 stars.
 Looking at the dataset on its own (before doing any digging), we are given little information about how long the time period covers, and we know do not know what the time intervals between flux values are.
 So far, this has not stopped any data scientists from attempting to tackle the classification model without gathering any additional information.

 **MODEL**
 To answer the question, I first set out to build a model for the data as is, "sans-physics".
-The baseline model is a neural network using the Keras API in a sci-kit learn wrapper.
+The baseline model is a convolutional neural network (CNN) using the Keras API in a sci-kit learn wrapper.

 **RESULTS**
 I was able to identify with 99% accuracy the handful of stars (5) in the test dataset that have a confirmed exoplanet in their orbit.